JerseyXS/Interactive-Lab-Hub/Lab 3/README.md

 Video of final prototype: https://youtu.be/lAL0y_azDlY

-Bonus video of audio streaming (demonstrating the mic works): https://youtu.be/L76QrlEOD6c
+Bonus video of audio streaming (demonstrating that the mic works for the purposes of this lab): https://youtu.be/L76QrlEOD6c

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)